Things You Thought You Knew – Quantum Cat

 what's inside the box has a probability of spontaneously disappearing from inside the box and appearing outside the box that's called tunneling.

-I can spend a whole explainer on each one of these things because this is the decade in the 1920s.
+I could spend a whole explainer on each one of these things because this is the decade in the 1920s.

 three years later,